-EDU 489 Student Teaching in English as a Second Language Classrooms
+EDU 489 Student Teaching in the English as a Second Language Classroom

-This field experience is designed to allow teacher candidates the opportunity to develop competence in teaching English as a Second Language in grades K - 12.
+This field experience is designed to allow teacher candidates the opportunity to develop competence in teaching English as a Second Language in grades Pre-K - 12.
 It provides a supervised student teaching experience for students.
-Students are placed in an ESL/BE classroom or resource room at a grade level appropriate to their circumstances: students will be placed in a grade K -6 (elementary) setting for the equivalent of 20 days or more and in a grade 7-12 (secondary) setting for the equivalent of 20 or more days.
+Students are placed in an ESL/BE classroom or resource room at an appropriate grade level: students will be placed in a grade K -6 (elementary) setting for the equivalent of 20 days or more and in a grade 7 - 12 (secondary) setting for the equivalent of 20 or more days.
 Teacher candidates are expected to demonstrate attitudes, knowledge, and skills essential to effective teaching consistent with New York State Learning Standards and Ontario Expectations.
 Teacher candidates will develop their final showcase portfolio thorough the semester in conjunction with the professional seminar.
 Student teachers are supervised by an experienced cooperating teacher and the university supervisor.